transcom/mymove-docs/docs/tools/telemetry/running-telemetry-locally.md

   ![Services Dashboard](../../../static/img/telemetry/services-dashboard.png)

   Note: Services are all named unknown_service_milmove_gin and all local transactions besides logging in and logging out are called server-no-tls.
 This behavior is no ideal and should be looked into.
 Utilizing local urls such as `officelocal:3000` may be the cause of the lack of semantic naming.

+## Troubleshooting

+If you see the following error `context deadline exceeded` this is an indication that it can't reach the telemetry server.